alfie-ns/1003-CW/Dotnet-RUN.md

 -`dotnet --version` to verify that the .NET SDK has been installed correctly.

+Then you can immediately run my pre-set up dotnet environment, with the bash-script's in root folder.

 ## To create a dotnet environment/program

 1.`dotnet new console -n ProjectName`